 Visit Florida for Sun and Fun on your Deep South Road Trip

 There’s so much more to Florida than the ever popular Orlando theme parks.
-We have been to some of the more popular places like Orlando, Miami and Key West but there seems to be so much more to explore in just this one state!
+We have been to some of the more popular places like the Palm Beaches, Orlando, Miami and Key West, including a beautiful road trip from Miami to Key West.

 Gainesville is an awesome place to visit for its diversity.
 As a college town where the University of Florida is located, there are a ton of very unique bars, and many that are cheap as dirt (the benefits of a college town!)
 Some even let you bring your dogs, which is fun whether you have a pup or not – I mean, who doesn’t love having a beer and petting a cute dog at the same time?